22 real problems catalogued · New problems added weekly

 • You can cite at least 2 specific forum threads with real discussion

-• You found at least one stat (market size, percentage, dollar amount)
+• You found at least one stat: market size, a percentage, or a dollar amount

 • You can name specific existing tools and explain exactly why each falls short